fernandezfran/bmxfc/README.md

 ## Requirements

-This repository contains pipelines written in
-[Jupyter Notebooks](https://jupyter.org/) that require Python 3.9+ and use the [galpynostatic](https://www.github.com/fernandezfran/galpynostatic) package, along with other Python libraries from the scientific computing stack such as [matplotlib](https://matplotlib.org/), [NumPy](https://numpy.org/),
+To run the pipelines you need [Jupyter Notebooks](https://jupyter.org/) that require Python 3.9+ and use the [galpynostatic](https://www.github.com/fernandezfran/galpynostatic) package, along with other Python libraries from the scientific computing stack such as [matplotlib](https://matplotlib.org/), [NumPy](https://numpy.org/),